HoLaw77/CI-Project-5.2/README.md

 <h2>Book And Book Detail Page</h2>

-<li>In the books page, it includes a search bar for user to search the book name, author and isbn information, beneath is a sort bar enable user to sort books according to alphabetical ascending or descending order</li>
+<li>In the book page, it includes a search bar for user to search the book name, author and isbn information, beneath is a sort bar enable user to sort books according to alphabetical ascending or descending order</li>
 <li>User can click into the book title or book photo to view the book details in book detail pages.</li>

-<h3>Books page overview</h3>
+<h3>Book page overview</h3>

 ![books_page_overview](static/image/documentation/books_page_overview.png)